 The first step to getting rid of excess chest fat is to understand how fat loss works overall.
 There’s no way to target chest fat without dropping fat from the rest of your body.

-The “Forbes equation” states that for you to lose one pound of fat, you need to through exercise or dietary restriction.
+The “Forbes equation” states that for you to lose one pound of fat, you need to

 Since most people consume between 1,800 and 3,000 calories per day, the goal should be to operate at a small calorie deficit each day.
 For example, you should try using between 500 to 800 more calories per day than you consume.